 It’s time to take action.
 Here’s a variety of things you can do to stand up to food waste.

-1. Crowdfund Toast Ale – a beer made from bread that would otherwise go to waste.
+1. Drink Toast Ale – a beer made from bread that would otherwise go to waste.

 2. Share this viral video of John Oliver hilariously skewering America’s food waste problem.

 3. Organise + order your fridge so it doesn’t become a mouldy horrorshow.
 Here’s some tips…

 4. Share + retweet these kooky and cute wonky fruits and veg.

 5. Dive into a dumpster.
 Here’s a helpful world-wide guide to help you on your freegan pursuit.

 6. Watch this inspiring video of Denmark’s food waste warrior Selina Juul.

 7. Sign-up to a community wonky veg box scheme.

 8. Learn the scandalous facts on food waste.